jens1205/dotfiles/README.md

 # dotfiles

-Needs [stow](https://www.gnu.org/software/stow/) to use the install.sh skript
+Needs [stow](https://www.gnu.org/software/stow/) to use the install.sh skript.

 ## italics in iterm2